ronoaldo/swgoh/README.md

 ### Install or Download

-If you just want to use it, go to the [Relase Page](https://github.com/ronoaldo/swgoh/releases) and download the one for your operating system.
+If you just want to use it, go to the [Release Page](https://github.com/ronoaldo/swgoh/releases) and download the one for your operating system.

-From the command prompt, you can also run this commands if you have Go setup and ready:
+From the command prompt, you can also run these commands if you have Go setup and ready:

 	go get ronoaldo.gopkg.net/swgoh/cmd/swgoh